h6s-dev/h6s/CONTRIBUTING.md

 Maintainers merge pull requests by squashing all commits and editing the commit message if necessary using the GitHub user interface.

 Use an appropriate commit type.
 Be especially careful with breaking changes.

-## Releases

-For each new commit added to `master` with `git push` or by merging a pull request or merging from another branch, a github action is triggered and runs the `semantic-release` command to make a release if there are codebase changes since the last release that affect the package functionalities.